Building Readers Who Want to Read

 YOU'RE TRYING TO HELP KIDS BECOME READERS.
 AND IT'S A LOT.

-• You keep hearing “science of reading,” but nobody seems to agree on what it means for the library.
+• You keep hearing “science of reading,” but no one seems to agree on what it means for the library

-• You want to support foundational skills without turning reading into a chore.
+• You want to support foundational skills without making reading feel like a chore.

-• You want programs and routines that actually fit real library time, real schedules, and real attention spans.
+• You want routines and programs that fit real library time, real schedules, and real kids.

 Need approval?
 Email this course to your supervisor.